Images of our Work:

 Mehta, et al., J Biol Chem 282, 27875-27886 (2007)

-Left: Dorsal root ganglion neurons labeled with anti-tubulin
+Left: Dorsal root ganglion neurons labelled with anti-tubulin

 antibody.
 Top, control; Bottom, inhibited by myelin-associated glycoprotein